 Structured repurchase agreements designated at fair value are measured using discounted expected cash flow techniques.
 The discount rate applied is based on funding curves that are specific to the collateral eligibility terms for the contract in question.
-Collateral terms for these positions are not standard and therefore funding spread levels used for valuation cannot be observed in the market.
-As a result, these positions are mostly classified as Level 3.
+Collateral terms for instrument being valued.
+These collateral arrangements differ across counterparties with respect to the eligible currency and interest terms of the collateral.
+The majority of collateralized derivatives are measured using a discount curve that is based on funding rates derived from overnight interest in the cheapest eligible currency for the respective counterparty collateral agreement.